Pakistani-American Franchisee Joins Bid to Acquire Papa John's Pizza

 Back in 2020, Pakistani reporter Ahmad Noorani alleged that "(T)he growth of the Bajwa family’s business empire in the United States and later in Pakistan directly matches the rise in power of retired general Asim Saleem Bajwa, who is now chairman of the country’s massive China-financed infrastructure project and a special assistant to the prime minister".
 “Out of total 99 companies, 66 are main companies, 33 companies are branch companies of some of the main companies, while five companies are dead now,” Ahmad Noorani alleged, adding that the businesses of the Bajwa family have been put under the umbrella called Bajco Group

-Eager to allege corruption, Noorani obviously ignored many well-known Pakistani immigrant success stories in US restaurant franchise business and jumps to the conclusion that Nadeem Bajwa's success must be built on his brother's alleged corruption in Pakistan.
+Eager to allege corruption, Noorani obviously ignored many well-known Pakistani immigrant success stories in US restaurant franchise business while jumping to the conclusion that Nadeem Bajwa's success must be built on his brother's alleged corruption in Pakistan.
 Noorani does not offer any evidence to back up his allegations.

 Tabassum Mumtaz, an NED University alumnus, is a another successful Pakistani-American fast-food franchisees.
 He began his career as a cook for Long John Silver’s, eventually rising to own the entire chain and becoming a mega-franchisee of A&W, KFC, and Taco Bell under Ampex Brands, running a restaurant portfolio generating over a billion dollars in annual revenue.